syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 ## Create a simple Excel Document

-This section explains how to create a simple Excel document using Essential XlsIO.
+This section explains how to create a simple Excel document using XlsIO.
 The following assemblies must be referred in your application to create and manipulate Excel document.

 <table>
 <thead>